Stage 1: Before you apply

 We’ll pay your money into your bank account in 3 instalments, usually at the start of each term.
 Your money will be divided equally across each year of your course.

-If you applied for your funding in year one, you’d receive the maximum:
+If you applied for your funding in year one of a five year course, you’d receive the maximum:

 Year of your course Your payment